Ashikur-ai/WatchList-Client/README.md

 # WatchList
-This a website that provide movies and series based on user's demand.
-The main features of the project are:
+This a website that provide movies and series based on user's demand. \n The main features of the project are:
-*User can login or register via google or email
+* User can login or register via google or email
-*There are categories based on what user can find their desired movies.
+* There are categories based on what user can find their desired movies.
-*There is option for add moives as well.
+* There is option for add moives as well.